top of page

 5. Use an incentive program

 Remember to start where your child is.
-This means that if sitting at the table is a problem, you start there and reward him for good sitting, even if for only a short time.
-When that is no longer an issue, you can give a sticker for 'brave tasting' each new food.
+This means that if sitting at the table is a problem, you start there and reward them for good sitting, even if they sit for only a short time.
+When that is no longer an issue, you can give a sticker for leaving the new food on their plate or in their space, and then for 'brave tasting' each new food.

 6. Keep Trying

-I can't stress this one enough!
-Dealing with mealtime behavior from our kids can be really frustrating, and there are times when we parents want to give in and give up.
+I can't stress this one enough.
+Dealing with mealtime behavior from our kids can be really frustrating, and there are times when we parents want to give up and give in.
 These tips can help you gain perspective and make some modifications to get through this trying time without losing your cool.

 Managing eating as a behavior in a loving yet matter-of-fact way, while maintaining patience, structure, and consistency, can go a long way to help your child develop a healthy relationship with food that lasts a lifetime.